I can’t believe I forgot to introduce you all to the newest member of the family! Where are my manners?

 “Uh-oh.
-I made a stinky,” BATP announced, and she sounded just a little too cutesy about it—as if she knew that the child who was supposed to be responsible for making sure she didn’t unload in her pants was no longer interested in handling that task, and responsibility for the matter would now rest with that child’s parents.
+I made a stinky,” BATP announced … and she sounded just a little too cutesy about it—as if she knew that the child who was supposed make sure she didn’t unload in her pants no longer was interested in handling that task, and responsibility for the matter would now rest with that child’s parents.
 The joke was on her, though, because, after years of changing poop-filled diapers for my long-ago-potty-trained kids, there was not a chance in hell I was going to start doing it for a doll.
 Stew in it, buttercup, ’cause I got nothin’ for ya.

 But, a day or two later, BATP still had not been tended to, and because I am incredibly anal, I could no longer deal with her slop-covered, feaux-feces-ridden presence, so I took her upstairs, stripped her down and gave her an enema to get all of the dried and coagulated slime out of her digestive tract.
 I then suggested to Jayna that we stick with giving her water, but no more food.

-Jayna relayed this information to Wonder Woman later in the day by saying that she didn’t want to feed BATP food anymore, because “it’s yucky.”
-Wonder Woman, however—who does not share my anal-retentive/OCD-ish neurosis—knew that any suggestion of taking the pooping out of Baby Tink & Poops’ job description must have originated with me, and quickly assured Jayna that she could forget about what silly Mr. No-Fun Daddy had said; the feeding and the pooping could continue.
+Jayna relayed this information to Mommy later in the day by telling Mommy that she no longer wanted to feed BATP, because “it’s yucky.”
+Wonder Woman, however—who does not share my anal-retentive/OCD-ish neuroses—knew that any suggestion of taking the pooping out of Baby Tink & Poops’ job description must have originated with me, and quickly assured Jayna that she could forget about what silly Mr. No-Fun Daddy had said; the feeding and the pooping could continue.